open-policy-agent/gatekeeper/website/docs/mutation.md

 #### Extent of changes

 The extent of changes section describes which resources will be mutated.
-It allows selecting resources to be mutated using the same match critia as constraints.
+It allows selecting resources to be mutated using the same match criteria as constraints.

 An example of the extent of changes section.